 Having just gone through this and spent a significant amount of time asking friends for advice on making the move, I’d like to share the best advice I received and what I learned myself.
 For reference, most people take months to find a place to live and move in.
 With the tips below, I found an apartment and moved in within 2 weeks of landing in SF.
-(Update: If you want to save a ton on rent and find an open room instead of renting a new place, check out this guide to standing out when emailing about roommates and open rooms)

 How to Find an Apartment in San Francisco

 When I started looking at rental prices, I was shocked.
 Prices for real estate in San Francisco are insane.
 Seriously.
 Studios in non-prime locations go for anywhere from $1,400-$2,000 per month, while two bedrooms are all in the $2,500-$3,200 range and rising.

 I moved into a 2 bedroom in a 20 unit building in Pacific Heights and met a neighbor who moved in just 2 weeks after me and he is paying over $100 a month more than I am.
 This will only get worse after the Facebook IPO and as major growth companies like Twitter stay in San Francisco as they scale while others add shuttles to take you to and from the city for work.
 So if you’re going to come, come now or pay later (literally).

 - Pro Tip: A coworker of mine at KISSmetrics spoke with a realtor that says we’re on the same track for real estate prices as the last dot com bubble.
 When that happened, studios started going for over $3,000 per month.
 It’s going to get worse before it gets better.